open-telemetry/opentelemetry-specification/specification/api-propagators.md

 ### Get Global Propagator

-This method MUST exist for each supported format.
+This method MUST exist for each supported `Format`.

 Returns a global `Propagator`.
 This usually will be composite instance.

 ### Set Global Propagator

-This method MUST exist for each supported format.
+This method MUST exist for each supported `Format`.

 Sets the global `Propagator` instance.